Fully accredited by the Institute of Physics, our courses offer a diverse curriculum, from astronomical phenomena to quantum mechanics

 Physics at Dundee is comfortably small and friendly with a relaxed atmosphere.
 Our formal teaching methods involve a combination of traditional lectures and tutorials, together with new and innovative multi-media based activities and practical laboratory sessions.

-Students also receive IT training to gain maximum benefit from the advanced computing resources, and so enchance their transferable skills.
+Students also receive IT training to gain maximum benefit from the advanced computing resources, and so enhance their transferable skills.

 MSci Honours Degree